acpcreation/Sonatype-Interactive-Escape-Room/README.md

-# vue_practice
+# Sonatype - Accelerate 2021 Escape Room

-## Project setup
+## Project Overview
 ```
 This is a Vue.js project which simulates a digital escape room.
 The challenges and content are designed to train Sonatype employees on the 2021 Sonatype product portfolio, buyer personas, competitor advantages and more, all in a creative interactive environment.

 Copyright Sonatype - 2021